albertms10/music_notes/README.md

 Note.b.flat.inOctave(5); // B♭5
 ```

-Or just parse them in both scientific and Helmholtz notations:
+Or parse them in both scientific and Helmholtz notations:

 ```dart
 Note.parse('a#'); // A♯